 Contributed by Maine Historical Society

-"Philip, the Indian King, having defended himself and his Countrymen to the last extremity, was killed near Mount Hope in Rhode Island.
+The inscription on this engraving reads: "Philip, the Indian King, having defended himself and his Countrymen to the last extremity, was killed near Mount Hope in Rhode Island.
 Aug.
 12th, 1676."
-Engravings in the Fogg Collection are part of document sets that make up the Fogg autograph collection.

 About This Item